-If you must leave your house for medical attention:
+If you must leave your house for an emergency medical reason:

-- Wear a mask - Wash your hands often with soap and water or hand sanitizer - Travel in your own car where possible.
+- Call ahead to tell your health care providers that you had an exposure to COVID-19. - Wear a mask. - Wash your hands often with soap and water or hand sanitizer. - Travel alone in your own car where possible.
 Do not take public transit.

-Step 4: Come out of self-isolation
+Come out of self-isolation